 - Information about your work in domestic abuse received via the new member form, feedback questionnaires, event registration forms and emails to EIDA staff (eg domestic abuse policy in place, staff training provided)

 - Information about your attendance at EIDA events

 - Correspondence records (if you contact us for any reason we will collect your name, email address and any information you provide to us as part of your correspondence)

 Data protection law recognises certain categories of personal information as sensitive and therefore requiring more protection.
 These categories include information about race or ethnic origins, political opinions, sex life or sexual orientation, religious beliefs and health data.
 Additionally there are further rules concerning the use of criminal data.
 We will only process this data if there is a valid reason for doing so and where the law allows us to do so – for example, to cater for dietary requirements at our events.

 5. When we will get in touch

 When you give us your personal details you may receive follow up information from us directly.
-These communications will be administrative (for example to confirm Network membership details or to confirm details of an event, send quarterly newsletters and any informative updates deemed relevant to ensure our members are best advised on issues related to domestic abuse.
+These communications will be administrative .
+For example to confirm Network membership information, confirm details of an event, send quarterly newsletters and any informative updates deemed relevant to ensure our members are best advised on issues related to domestic abuse.